ziembor/powershellQuickStart/PITCHME.md

 ---
 ### Summary
 Quick PowerShell course for people with limited experience on system administrator scripting (5 hours in person meeting + homework + online homework review session).
-The course is based on ["Learn Windows PowerShell 3 in a Month of Lunches, Second Edition' by Don Jones and Jeffery Hicks"](https://www.safaribooksonline.com/library/view/learn-windows-powershell/9781617291081/).
+The course is based on ["Learn Windows PowerShell 3 in a Month of Lunches, Second Edition' by Don Jones and Jeffery Hicks"](https://www.safaribooksonline.com/library/view/learn-windows-powershell/9781617291081/) and [Veeam: LEARN POWERSHELL
+From Basics To A Coding Star](https://go.veeam.com/learn-powershell-basics-free-tutorial-course).

 ---
 ### Method of participation